Hello you. Thanks for popping in. You’re wondering who I am, so let me attempt to tell you.

 Our third son, Charlie, also has autism.
 He is high-functioning, verbal, and has anxiety.
 He is a history aficionado and can tell you every single thing you never knew you needed to know about Nazi-occupied Europe in World War II, Abraham Lincoln’s assassination, and other intriguing historical facts.

-Truman, the baby (also known as Baby, despite the fact he’s in elementary school now, haha) has high-functioning autism, a deep fascination with pipes and sprinklers, and essentially my same personality so watch out.
+Truman, the baby who is now a first-grader has high-functioning autism, loves Minecraft and chicken nuggets, and essentially has my same personality so watch out.

 Henry, our first-born, deserves heaps of praise for being a helpful and exemplary brother.
 He leads the way and is a total keeper.